Lyall/UltrawidePatches/Bramble The Mountain King/README.md

-Tested on the Gamepass/MS Store version.
-(02/07/2023)
+Tested on the Gamepass/MS Store version (02/07/2023)